Linear and nonlinear parabolic forward-backward problems: Introduction

 In contrast, since the solutions we construct in this work have (at least) $H^1_x L^2_y$ regularity, they have usual traces $u_{\rvert \Sigma_i} \in L^2(\Sigma_i)$ and the equalities $u_{\rvert\Sigma_i} = \delta_i$ hold in $L^2(\Sigma_i)$, so almost everywhere.

-\paragraph{On the choice of the linear shear flow.} We choose to study the well-posedness of \eqref{eq:eq0} in the vicinity of the linear shear flow to lighten the computations.
-Nonetheless, we expect that our results and proofs can be extended to study the well-posedness of \eqref{eq:eq0} in the vicinity of any sufficiently regular reference flow $\fu$ changing sign across a single line $\{ \fu = 0 \}$, satisfying $\fu_y \geq c_0 > 0$ in~$\Omega$ (so that \eqref{eq:shear} is the correct toy model) and with $\| \fu_x \|_\infty$ small enough (to ensure \emph{a priori} estimates).
+\paragraph{On the choice of the linear shear flow for equation \eqref{eq:eq0-uux}.} We choose to study the well-posedness of \eqref{eq:eq0-uux} in the vicinity of the linear shear flow to lighten the computations.
+Nonetheless, we expect that our results and proofs can be extended to study the well-posedness of \eqref{eq:eq0-uux} in the vicinity of any sufficiently regular reference flow $\fu$ changing sign across a single curve $\{ \fu = 0 \}$, satisfying $\fu_y \geq c_0 > 0$ in~$\Omega$ (so that \eqref{eq:shear} is the correct toy model) and with either $\| \fu_x \|_\infty$ small enough, or with a restriction on the size of the domain (to ensure \emph{a priori} estimates).
+In fact, this is precisely what we do when we study the Prandtl system around a recirculating flow: the linearized equation for the vorticity then becomes a forward-backward equation with variable coefficients, see \eqref{vorticity-model} and \cref{lem:ortho-Prandtl}.

-Moreover, taking a step further in the modeling of recirculation problems in fluid mechanics (see \cref{sec:motivation}), we also expect that our approach could be extended to an unbounded domain of the form $(x_0,x_1) \times (0,+\infty)$, with a reference flow such that $\fu_{\rvert y = 0} = 0$, $\fu < 0$ below some critical line and then $\fu > 0$ above, with $\fu$ having some appropriate asymptotic behavior as $y \to +\infty$.
+Moreover, taking a step further in the modeling of recirculation problems in fluid mechanics (see \cref{sec:motivation}), we also expect that our approach could be extended to an unbounded domain of the form $(x_0,x_1) \times (0,+\infty)$, with a reference flow such that $\fu_{\rvert y = 0} = 0$, $\fu < 0$ below some critical curve and then $\fu > 0$ above, with $\fu$ having some appropriate asymptotic behavior as $y \to +\infty$.
 In such a setting, the Poincaré inequalities in the vertical direction that we use here should probably be replaced with well-suited Hardy inequalities.
+As mentioned above, one of the issues is then to obtain \emph{a priori} estimates on the linearized system.
+We comment further on this point at the end of \cref{sec:strategy-Prandtl-bande-infinie}.